-The vestibule is a part of the inner ear that contains organs controlling balance (see also Overview of the Inner Ear).
+The vestibule is a part of the inner ear.
+It contains organs that control balance (see also Overview of the Inner Ear).
 It is connected to the brain by the vestibular nerve.
 Vestibular neuronitis is probably caused by a virus.

 Vestibular neuronitis may occur as a single, isolated attack of severe vertigo lasting 7 to 10 days, but many people have additional attacks of milder vertigo for several weeks thereafter.
 The first attack of vertigo is usually the most severe.
 Vertigo is a false sensation that people, their surroundings, or both are moving or spinning.
 Most people describe this unpleasant feeling as "dizziness," although people often also use the word "dizzy" for other sensations, such as being light-headed.